 If you live in a warm climate and sweat a lot you will most likely need more water.
 Being physically active can also increase the amount of water you need.

 If have trouble hitting your daily water goals, you might benefit from a motivational water bottle.

 Should you focus on lemon water to lose weight?

-The extra weight loss benefits from the lemon in lemon water is negligible.
+The extra weight loss benefits from the lemon in lemon water are negligible.
 Drinking regular water will benefit you about as much as lemon water.

-If you have trouble with consuming enough water because of the bland taste you might benefit from the extra flavor.
-If adding lemon to your water helps you drink less unhealthy drinks and more water it will help you lose weight.
+If you have trouble consuming enough water because of the bland taste you might benefit from the extra flavor from the lemon slices.